 Cashiers and their tenure: J.H.
 Briggs, 1914-1920, G.A.
 Moody, 1921-1937; E.W.
 Steinbeck, 1937-1950; E.F.
 Poling, 1951-1967; F.M.
 Hosford, 1968-1976, Roger L. Wilson, 1977-2004; Nanette Flynn, 2004-Present.

-Today, the bank continues to be locally owned with the present Board of Directors as follows: Ed Teefey, Gene Dixon, Michael Yingling, Wayne Logsdon, and James Hendricker.
+Today, the bank continues to be locally owned with the present Board of Directors as follows: Ed Teefey, Michael Yingling, James Hendricker, Lee Reich, and Mark Roberts.

 Recognizing that agriculture is the primary industry of Brown County, the policy of this bank has always been to aid the farmer wherever and whenever possible.
 Many of the successful farmers of our community today made their start with the Farmers State Bank at a time when both the farmer and the bank were in a less than prosperous situation.
 Many of our customers have grown with us with a resulting growth of the entire community.
 The bank has always tried to recognize the needs of local businesses as well, and many of them too have grown with us.

 It will continue to be the Farmers State Bank & Trust Co.'s policy to aid where possible in the fields of agriculture, business, industry, and recreation to better promote a well rounded community with the resulting benefit to all.